geospatialem/conferences/2015/GirlDevelopIt-Git.md

 ## Undo Your Changes
 Nobody's perfect.
 Sometimes you'll want to "undo" or "revert" some changes you've made.

-Also, check out some awesome tweets that Nathan sent out! (e.g. [Git Alias'](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases))
+Also, check out some awesome tweets that Nathan sent out!
+Such as [Git Alias'](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases).
+Get all the information from the [Twitter discussion](https://twitter.com/GeospatialEM/status/649747875962875904).

 P.S. **_AMAZING!_**